aileen-ji/tdd-lifetracker-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 Shout out to my pod for being supportive!
+Also shout out to James and Kiara for helping me figure out heroku.

 ## Goals